Hofstede's cultural dimensions theory: History

 In 1965 Hofstede founded the personnel research department of IBM Europe (which he managed until 1971).
 Between 1967 and 1973, he executed a large survey study regarding national values differences across the worldwide subsidiaries of this multinational corporation: he compared the answers of 117,000 IBM matched employees samples on the same attitude survey in different countries.
 He first focused his research on the 40 largest countries, and then extended it to 50 countries and 3 regions, "at that time probably the largest matched-sample cross-national database available anywhere."
 The theory was one of the first quantifiable theories that could be used to explain observed differences between cultures.

 This initial analysis identified systematic differences in national cultures on four primary dimensions: power distance (PDI), individualism (IDV), uncertainty avoidance (UAI) and masculinity (MAS), which are described below.
-As Hofstede explains on his academic website, these dimensions regard "four anthropological problem areas that different national societies handle differently: ways of coping with inequality, ways of coping with uncertainty, the relationship of the individual with her or his primary group, and the emotional implications of having been born as a girl or as a boy".
+As Hofstede explains on his academic website, these dimensions regard "four anthropological problem areas (Anthropological theories of value attempt to expand on the traditional theories of value used by economists or ethicists.
+They are often broader in scope than the theories of value of Adam Smith, David Ricardo, John Stuart Mill, Karl Marx, etc. usually including sociological, political, institutional, etc.) that different national societies handle differently: ways of coping with inequality, ways of coping with uncertainty, the relationship of the individual with her or his primary group, and the emotional implications of having been born as a girl or as a boy".
+Geert Hofstede created the cultural dimensions theory in 1980.
 In 1984 he published Culture's Consequences, a book which combines the statistical analysis from the survey research with his personal experiences.

 In order to confirm the early results from the IBM study and to extend them to a variety of populations, six subsequent cross-national studies were successfully conducted between 1990 and 2002.
 Covering between 14 and 28 countries each, the samples included commercial airline pilots, students, civil service managers, 'up-market' consumers and 'elites'.
 The combined research established value scores on the four dimensions for a total of 76 countries and regions.

 In 1991 Michael Harris Bond and colleagues conducted a study among students in 23 countries, using a survey instrument developed with Chinese employees and managers.
 The results from this study led Hofstede to add a new fifth dimension to his model: long-term orientation (LTO), initially called Confucian dynamism.
 In 2010, the scores for this dimension were extended to 93 countries thanks to the research of Michael Minkov, who used data from the recent World Values Survey.
 Further research has refined some of the original dimensions, and introduced the difference between country-level and individual-level data in analysis.

 Finally, Minkov's World Values Survey data analysis of 93 representative samples of national populations also led Geert Hofstede to identify a sixth last dimension: indulgence versus restraint.